Polyanyanwu/pension-adviser-pp3/README.md

 ## **Deployment**

 The application was developed using the Code Institute template for [Python Essentials application](https://github.com/Code-Institute-Org/python-essentials-template) and deployed at [Heroku](https://heroku.com).
-THe live site is accessible at [Nigerian Pension Adviser](https://pension-adviser.herokuapp.com/).
+The live site is accessible at [Nigerian Pension Adviser](https://pension-adviser.herokuapp.com/).

 Find below steps that were used to effectively deploy the application to the Heroku platform.